resolve109/study-aws-sa/aws-study-guide.md

 - **Decoupling for Resilience**:
   - Use Amazon SNS and SQS to create a buffering layer between clients and backend processors (e.g., EC2 instances)
   - If an EC2 instance fails, messages remain in the queue until another instance can process them
-  - Ensures a resilient architecture that recovers automatically from component failures
+  - Verified that decoupling via SQS enhances system resiliency.

 ## Container and Kubernetes Services